-There are 8 operators that run from Koh Lanta to Phuket, with 1 departure per day.
-If you decide to take a ferry, you can take the Speedboat, Standard, Tourist, and High Speed options.
+There are 8 operators that run from Koh Lanta to Phuket.
+If you decide to take a ferry, you can take the Standard, Speedboat, Tourist, and High Speed options.

 There are 4 operators that run from Koh Lanta to Phuket.
 If you decide to take a minivan, you can take the VIP and Standard options.

 If you want to decrease day-of-travel stresses, it’s recommended to book the prearranged bus-ferry option.
 Pick up locations are situated throughout Koh Lanta.
 This is an affordable option, which provides cushy seats in the bus, air conditioning in both vehicles, and bathrooms in the ferry.